ProfReivax/Aurelan/0. Lore & World building/0.5 People/Lysa Greenthorn.md

 Owner of: [[Herbal Remedies]]

-- **Description:** An elf in her early 50s with a calming presence, knowledgeable in herbal remedies and natural healing.
+- **Description:** An half-elf, 113 years old with a calming presence, knowledgeable in herbal remedies and natural healing.

 - **Personality:** Gentle, patient, and quietly wise.